Skip to main content

 Study plans can be further customized with the following parameters.
 The default parameters are fine for most people, so if you’re not excited about more options, feel free to skip these!

-• Max Cards Per Day: Cap the total number of cards per day you'll be asked to practice.
-We’ll also look at your other scheduled exams and adjust their parameters to ensure that you don't have too much practice burden on any day.
+• Max Cards Per Day: Cap the total number of cards per day from this exam that you'll be asked to practice (this includes both new cards and review cards).
+We’ll also look at your other scheduled exams and tweak their schedules to ensure that you don't have too much total practice burden on any day.

 • Full keeps the retrievability of each card at 85–90%.
 If you're continuing to learn new material in class that builds on earlier material, or you have quizzes, tests, or projects between now and the exam that require knowledge of the material, this is the preferred option.